 LCME approved SJBSM accreditation in 2007.
 The last site visit was in 2017 and LCME granted SJBSM the longest term of accreditation available.
-The next accreditation visit will be in 2024-2025.
+The next accreditation visit will be in the academic year 2024-2025.

 For inquiries and/or complaints, please contact the Liaison Committee on Medical Education (LCME) by visiting https://lcme.org/